netdata/netdata/docs/monitor/view-active-alerts.md

 From the Active tab you can see all the active alerts in your War Room.
 You will be presented with a table having information about each alert that is in warning or critical state.

-You can always sort the table by a certain column by clicking on the name of that column, and use the gear icon on the top right to control which columns are visible at any given time.
+You can always sort the table by a certain column by clicking on the name of that column, and using the gear icon on the top right to control which columns are visible at any given time.

 ### Filter alerts